 (5) Leaving isn’t easy, no matter why, or how fast it happens, or how you do it.
 You can feel it coming.
 And you know something will probably happen to precipitate it.
 And even after I quit, it was still weird and my heart was still torn.

 Even after I told them why I was quitting, and WHY I was quitting, –it was strange.
 The pastor asked me to stay for 6 more months!
 And when I said no, I was then asked to continue in the job as a volunteer!
 In a word, “sick.”

 I believe that staff people should leave quietly, and that’s what I did.

 I put on a brave face,

 let the pastor come up with the face-saving reason why I was resigning,

 didn’t tell more than three close church friends the gory details,

 and literally left by the back door.

-Update: It’s now years after leaving and they have yet to fill my position.
+Fast Forward: It’s been almost 3 years now since I left that church, and they have yet to fill my position.
 But they are breaking ground for a new sanctuary.
-Enough said.
+Enough said?

 A year after leaving that church, we ended up moving to Tampa to be near our grandkids.
 So at most, I would have only stayed there a little while longer.
 We are now happily attending a neighborhood church’s contemporary worship.